KumarBandish/Best-Practice/README.md

 - Always write a wrapper for third party libraries so that the library is imported only in the wrapper.
 This ensures data Abstraction.
 - Structure the files by setting up some folder structure depending on app architecture
 - Profile the app with Instruments before sending build.

+#### iOS UI Best Practices
+- Create a common class for Color theme and use that everywhere
+- Create BaseViewController that has common functions(showing alert, network checker, etc) and inherit from it
+- Use Autolayout for positioning any UI element(avoid setting frames)
+- Do not fix the height for UI element.
+Instead set the constraints accordingly.
+- Set the constraints with multiplier or priority when required(instead of setting constant value)
+- Use placeholder images till the actual image is downloaded(Download should happen in background.
+Do not block main thread)
+- Request personal data only when your app clearly needs it
+- use standard navigation controls such as page controls, tab bars, segmented controls, table views, collection views, and split views.
+- Use a navigation bar to traverse a hierarchy of data.
+- Fix the UIImageView Content Mode
+- Test Different iPhone Size Classes
+- Fix Constraint Conflicts
+- Don’t use a single Storyboard file for your entire app.
+Create one storyboard file for each flow in the app.
+- Use size classes for iPhone & iPad UI(Don’t Create separate UI).